lgperrin/Network-Security/Practical-Assesment/Solutions.md

   * `-p 23`: Correctly targets port 23, the default port for Telnet services.

 ![alt text](https://github.com/lgperrin/Network-Security/blob/main/Practical-Assesment/Images/Captura%20de%20pantalla%202024-02-26%20163520.png)

+**Comments**.
+The terminal on the left indicates that `hping3` successfully transmitted 4 packets to the destination (`192.168.1.2`), with no packet loss.
+Wireshark shows packets with the TCP source port $22535$ and destination port $23$, which matches the Telnet port.
+This confirms that the simulated traffic was directed at the Telnet port.
+Interestingly, the lack of an established connection (no SYN/ACK response) shows that if this traffic was malicious, the attempt to use Telnet would have failed, demonstrating effective blocking of unauthorized access on this port.
+This means that the firewall appears to be effectively blocking unsolicited traffic to port $23$, as evidenced by the RST packets.
+However, we could ensure the firewall is configured to block traffic to all unnecessary ports.

+- [x] **Pros**: The network is not allowing the initiation of insecure Telnet sessions, reducing the risk of unauthorized access.
+RST packets are correctly being sent by the host, indicating that the port is secured and not participating in a handshake with unknown sources.

+- [ ] **Cons**: If there are legitimate needs for using port $23$, the current configuration may impede necessary access.
+Continuous RST packets could also indicate that a service is down or misconfigured, which requires administrative attention.

 2. **SYN Flood Attack Simulation**: `hping3 --flood -S 192.168.1.2 -p 80 --rand-source`.
 Sends a flood of SYN packets from random source addresses to simulate a SYN flood attack.

 3. **Mirai Payload Request Simulation**: For this, we might need to craft a packet that simulates an HTTP GET request for the Mirai payload.
 However, `hping3` primarily focuses on TCP/IP layers and may not directly support crafting specific HTTP requests without using raw IP mode to manually construct the packet.

 ### 3.3 Network Security Measures